mguercio626/game_of_origins/README.md

 # Origins
-This project is a mathematical/computational exploration of the origin of life.
+This project is a from-scratch mathematical/computational exploration of the origin of life.
-Specifially, to understand how complextity can emerge from a set of building blocks and forces.
+Specifically to understand how complexity can emerge from building blocks and forces.
-For our purposes we define life as something that has self-replication.
+For our purposes, we define life as something that has self-replication.

-This project is still in it's early stages.
+This project is still in its early stages.

 ---